cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 # Building our PoFE blockchain using Starport

 We can scaffold our application by running `starport scaffold chain github.com/user/pofe`.
-This creates a new folder called `pofe` which contains the code for your app.
+This command creates a new folder called `pofe` that contains the code for your app.

 ```
 starport scaffold chain github.com/user/pofe --sdk-version launchpad